 Parents should control the application of bug sprays to children between 2 months and about 10 years of age.
 This will help avoid accidental consumption or exposure to the eyes, mouth, and ears.
 Do not use bug spray on children younger than 2 months.

 Tips for keeping your kids safe and bite-free:

 At this time there are no baby-safe bug repellents available.
 For children younger than 2 months the best policy will always be using clothing and mosquito netting to limit their exposure to bugs.
-If you’re using a stroller you can use a good mesh netting to limit exposure.
-For backpack carriers, dress your infant in long, loose pants and tuck the ends into socks and put netting over the top to keep arms and faces safe from bites.
+If you’re using a stroller you can use good mesh netting to limit exposure.
+For backpack carriers, dress your infant in long, loose pants and tuck the ends into socks, and put netting over the top to keep arms and faces safe from bites.
 Don’t forget to do a tick check after the hike to eliminate any unwanted guests!